cman10/Core-java-tutorials/README.md

  list of codes shared :

-1. static metjod , class in java
+1. static method , class in java
 2. access specifiers in java
 3. overloading overriding in java
 4. return method in java .